MaryamRamezaniGithub/real_time_accident_data_analysis/README.md

 **Streams** are similar to standard Kafka topics, functioning as immutable, append-only collections.
 They are essentially ever-growing lists of messages, making them suitable for representing historical sequences of events, such as bank transactions.

-**Tables**, in contrast, are mutable collections that represent the current state or snapshot of a dataset.
-They use primary keys to manage data.
+**Tables** in contrast, are mutable collections that represent the current state or snapshot of a dataset.
+They use  **primary keys** to manage data.
 When a table receives messages, it updates to store only the latest value for each key, reflecting the most recent state.

 ![2](https://github.com/user-attachments/assets/77745eff-9b8f-4e2d-bce3-f9772d4bb0a1)